LucidTechnics/lucidtechnics.github.com/_posts/articles/2013-05-09-internships-summer.md

 ####Technology Internships
 * [Airlift](http://lucidtechnics.github.com/projects/airlift.html) - Our restful code generator for App Engine.
 We are in the process of finalizing our 2.0 release of Airlift.
 You will be able to get a first look at the new release as well as contribute to the final set of feature improvements.

 * [Dictation](http://lucidtechnics.github.com/projects/dictation.html) - Our business requirements gathering domain specific language.
 Dictation has been a big hit with our customers, but we are looking to make it even better.
-Help us make business requirements capture easier by developing tooling to make Dictation easier to write and read.
+Help us make business requirements capture easier by developing tooling to make Dictation easier to read and write.

-* Data visualization - several of our customers have huge data visualization challenges that would benefit from your perspective.
+* Data visualization - several of our customers have huge data visualization challenges that would benefit from your unique perspective.

-* Natural language processing - Help us improve understanding of information rich documents by layering helpful semantic annotations.
+* Natural language processing - Help us improve the speed of comprehension of information rich documents by uncovering information hidden in plain sight.

 ####Technical Writing Internship
 * Several of our products could use some documentation support.
 Help us make Airlift and Dictation easier to use!